outlier-org/onboarding/README.md

 ## Workflow

 We use Zenhub to manage our workflow.
 Each task is represented by an issue.
 Be sure to connect any PR you are working on to the appropriate issue.
-This can be done via the interface or adding language like `Closes #X` where `X` is the issue number.
+Do this via the Zenhub interface **and** by adding `Closes #X` where `X` is the issue number to the PR description in Github.

 As tasks move from **Backlog** to **In Progress** to **Needs Review** to **Ready to Deploy** and finally to **Closed**.